Evidence for Learning (E4L), is expanding its work into early childhood education thanks to a partnership with The Bryan Foundation.

 The new partnership will be national but with a specific focus on Queensland and includes:

-- Building evidence with new research on promising programs and practices in the early years and transition to primary school.
+- Building evidence with new research on promising programs and practices in the early years and transitions to primary school.

-- Sharing evidence with a free, open access, web-based Early Childhood Education Toolkit summarising the global research on 12 topics relevant to early childhood education, planned for release in July 2019.
+- Sharing evidence with a free, open access, web-based Early Childhood Education Teaching & Learning Toolkit summarising the global research on 12 topics relevant to early childhood education, planned for release in July 2019.